stackbit-projects/neat-rabbit-014d0/src/pages/projects.md

           (equivalent) frame-rate and a shorter latency.
-In the row-column architecture event-based vision sensors currently use, however, latency and jitter (its standard deviation) increase nearly a thousandfold when spike rate exceeds row-readout rate (~6M eps).
-This shortcoming may be rectified by taking advantage of two-chip stacking in state-of-the-are CMOS image sensor fabrication processes:
+In the row-column architecture event-based vision sensors currently use, however, latency and jitter (its standard deviation) increase nearly a thousandfold when spike rate exceeds row-readout rate (approx. 6M eps).
+This shortcoming may be rectified by taking advantage of two-chip stacking in state-of-the-are CMOS image sensor fabrication
-          Photodetectors reside on one chip and a metal bump connects delivers each photosignal to another chip.
+          processes: Photodetectors reside on one chip and a metal bump connects delivers each photosignal to another chip.
 That allows us to move the event-based readout’s asynchronous logic circuitry from the periphery into the array without sacrificing the fill-factor.
-This network-on-a-chip, laid out in a 2D fractal pattern (H-tree), reduces decreases latency and jitter by three to four orders-of-magnitude—they become significant only when spike rate approaches output bandwidth (~1G eps).
+This network-on-a-chip, laid out in a 2D fractal pattern (H-tree), reduces decreases latency and jitter by three to four orders-of-magnitude—they become significant only when spike rate approaches output bandwidth (approx. 1G eps).
         align: left
         image_position: right
 seo: